 For the while, horror felt like the redheaded stepchild of the film world, that no one talked about.
 Nowadays, at almost any time, the internet is filled with countless debates over what “is” or “isn’t” horror.
 The notion that such a topic can be trivialized so easily, is an unfortunate one.
-Further more, the very fact that filmmakers are scared to own up to the roots of their film, for fear of box office disapproval, is even more disheartening.
-All of this happening as a handful of films including The Neon Demon, It Follows, The VVitch or The Babadook (most from A24, no less) make horror more relevant than ever.
-For those who do venture into Hereditary though, there’s no question to which genre it belongs.
+Further more, the very fact that filmmakers are scared to own up to the roots of their film, for fear of box office disparity, is even more disheartening.
+All of this is happening as a handful of films, including The Neon Demon, It Follows, The VVitch or The Babadook (most from A24, no less), make horror more relevant than ever.
+For those who do venture into Hereditary though, there’s no question as to which genre it belongs.

 Around about thirty minutes in, a scene comes along and sucks all the air out of the room.
-Instead of allowing the audience to exhale, the frame lingers on what’s just transpired.
+Instead of then allowing the audience to exhale, the frame lingers on what’s just transpired.
 And then it keeps holding.
-And keeps holding….till minutes have passed.
-In that notice, anyone viewing Hereditary knows not to take anything at face value.
-From then on all bets are off.
-It’s a cold, cruel and devastating subversion, but one that also shows a level a confidence in what’s being don’t behind the camera.
+And keeps holding….Until several minutes have passed.
+In that instance, anyone viewing Hereditary knows nothing else can be taken at face value.
+From then on, all bets are off.
+It’s a cold, cruel and devastating subversion, yet also shows a level of confidence, in what’s being done behind the camera.
 A move that almost feels cruel to dance around, as it’s a decision worth celebrating.
-One which pales in comparison to how the rest of the story plays out
+One which pales in comparison to how the rest of the story plays out.

-Part of what ties everything together is a handful of amazing performances.
-The two that trump all others are Toni Collete and Gabriel Byrne, who also serve as executive producers here.
+Part of what ties everything together is here, a handful of amazing performances.
+The two that trump all others though, are Toni Collete and Gabriel Byrne, who also serve as executive producers here.
 Byrne has the tricker of the two roles.
-As a quiet and reserved husband, he stays well past someone’s breaking point, for he genuinely loves his family.
-Any praise he’ll receive is sadly short lived, as he shares the screen with Collette.
-An accomplished actress with a predilection for conflicted mothers and characters teetering on the edge of sanity, she absolutely demolishes any and all scenery.
+As a quiet and reserved husband, he stays well past someone’s breaking point, out of genuine love for his family.
+Any praise he’ll receive is sadly short lived, as he shares the screen constantly with Collette.
+An accomplished actress with a predilection for conflicted mothers and characters teetering on the edge of sanity, she absolutely demolishes any and all scenery around her.
 Don’t be surprised if weeks after release people are clamoring for awards in her honor.
-It’s the kind of role that actors dream of, but so rarely are found in films that flood the theaters.
+It’s the kind of role that actors dream of, but so rarely are found in films of this nature.

 Hereditary is the kind of horror movie that’s sure to divide most audiences.
 It doesn’t conform to the normal everyday Hollywood standards.
-It’s content to move at its own pace, something that’s sure to rankle more than a few film-goers.
-And that’s fine, the fact that this movie exists is enough of a win.
+It’s more than content to move at its own pace.
+Something that’s sure to rankle more than a few film-goers.
+And that’s fine.
+The fact that this movie exists is enough of a win.
 This may sound just a tad hyperbolic, but after months and months of waiting, the hype from early festivals proves to be true.
 Hereditary really is one of the the most terrifyingly eerie films in recent memory.
-Strap yourself in tight, this one is going to stay with you for days.
+Strap yourself in tight, as this one is going to stay with you for days.